danielhgasparin/zombicide-black-plague-spawner/README.md

-The gh_pages branch contains the publishing files on GitHub Pages.
+The gh-pages branch contains the publishing files on GitHub Pages.